Get to know the March holidays in India and special observances to plan your time off and holidays effectively.

 You are entitled to claim LTA exemptions for up to two journeys within a block of four calendar years.
 The current block period is from 1st January 2026 to 31st December 2029.

-Financial institutions may roll out exclusive offers on credit cards, and loans, during festivals like Holi, Gudi Padwa, Ugadi, Eid, etc. They may offer competitive rates on car/bike loans or credit card EMIs.
+Financial institutions may roll out exclusive offers on credit cards, and Personal Loan, during festivals like Holi, Gudi Padwa, Ugadi, Eid, etc. They may offer competitive rates on car/bike loans or credit card EMIs.
 The offers on credit cards can even extend to cashback.

 With such offers available you can consider financing home renovations and high ticket purchases during the festive season.
 You may even plan a vacation during such times and enjoy exclusive discounts on travel bookings such as flights and hotels.